Refusal Logic™ The Missing Gear in AI Governance

 Structural Placement

 Refusal Logic is not a toggle.
-It must be embedded before:
+It’s a pre-execution judgment gate that must be embedded before:

 • Prompt engineering